flowcean/flowcean/CODING_GUIDELINES.md

 - **Languages:**
   The project primarily uses Python for implementation, supporting multiple programming languages within the modular pipeline.
 - **Version Control:**
-  Git is employed for code versioning, hosted on GitLab.
+  Git is employed for code versioning, hosted on GitHub.
   All changes must undergo a review process via merge requests before merging into the main branch.
 - **CI/CD:**
   Continuous Integration and Continuous Deployment pipelines are used for testing, checking, and deploying the code.